OptimomEngineer/RoboND-Perception-Project/writeup_template.md

 I would want to improve the placement of the objects and also work on the pr2_mover code in the next round as my robot was consistently throwing the objects rather than placing in bin.
 Finicky guy!!!
 Another improvement I would like to make is the timing of how quickly the robot performs.
 Both of these things are not in the scope of this project, but just something I would like to do.
 Gazebo is also not stable and has a high learning curve as does ROS, this project and the extra challenges really gave me a great grasp of both.
 I can definitely create many other projects with my new knowledge.
+I would like to figure out how to snapshot the side tables and filter for adding to my collision map.
+I would also like to put some conditional statements in to control the robots capability to continue to try to pick up current object until it is off the table.
+I didn't like how the robot would miss its target and then move on to the next one...